table of contents

 - Comparison of features of each carrying method

-- Recommended carrying gear for each scene
+- Recommended gear for each occasion

 - summary